preritdas/rottentomatoes-python/README.md

 ## API

-The API isn't deployed anywhere (for now) but you can run it locally.
-It has two endpoints, `/movie/{movie_name}` and `/search/{movie_name}`.
+The API is deployed at https://rotten-tomatoes-api.ue.r.appspot.com/.
+It has two endpoints currently, `/movie/{movie_name}` and `/search/{movie_name}`.
 The first will pull one movie, the top result.
 The second will pull a list of _all_ valid movie results.

 The first, with `movie_name="bad boys"`: